Reference

 Matrix Multiplication

-Visit the Playground to see these gates in action with real-time matrix multiplication visualization.
+See these gates in action with real-time state vector visualization.